courseworks/ap1398-2-hw2/readme.md

 *   ```Matrix(std::vector<std::vector<double>> data)```;
 *   ```Matrix (std::unique_ptr<std::unique_ptr<double[]>[]> data, size_t m, size_t n);``` where m and n are the number of rows and columns.

-  **Question1**: Is this a true constructor?
+  **Question1**: Is the above constructor a correct one?
 If no explain why?
 What would you do to repair it?
 Do it!
 *   ```Matrix (size_t m, size_t n, bool ones=true);``` where m and n are number of rows and columns. if **ones** flag is *true*, each element of the matrix must be 1.
 Otherwise, it must be 0.

 **Matrix** class must have the following member variables.